WNAV: History

 In 1997, Einstein, who by then owned all three Annapolis-based radio stations (WNAV, WYRE and WXZL) decided to retire.
 He sold off the other two stations but kept WNAV.
 In 1999, Einstein sold WNAV to Wheel of Fortune host and Anne Arundel County resident Pat Sajak for $2.2 million.

 Sajak put the station up for sale in 2013, though there were no offers.
 In 2021, Chris Roth and Frank Brady's BMSC Media purchased the station for $1,000.
 The deal was contingent on Sajak contributing $100,000 to relocate the station, as he was in the process of selling the land housing the transmitter and studios, valued at $2.6 million, to developers.
+Ultimately, WNAV continued operating from the existing site under lease.

 In December 2021, shortly before the sale closed, the station's entire airstaff of 25 were laid off in an attempt to have it break even for the first time in its history.
 In 2022, BMSC completed an overhaul of WNAV's staff, music, and branding, with Roth taking over as morning host, John Tesh in middays, and Neal Ellis in afternoon.
 It also added translator W260BM (99.9 MHz) to provide FM coverage in Annapolis proper.

 By 2023, the station was running automated music from The True Oldies Channel in addition to sports programming.
-BMSC reached a deal that December to sell to Todd Bartley, owner of WINC and WINC-FM in Winchester, Virginia, for $78,000.
+BMSC reached a deal that December to sell to Todd Bartley's Victory Media, owner of WINC and WINC-FM in Winchester, Virginia, for $78,000.
 The sale was approved on May 22, 2024, and closed on March 27, 2025.

+After translator W260BM was sold to the ownership of WYRE, new translator W224EM (92.7 FM) was signed-on in April 2026.

+In July 2026, Victory Media informed the Federal Communications Commission that the land housing its studios and transmitter had been sold again and the new owner declined to renew its lease.
+As it had already filed to move W224EM to WMPT's transmitter site in Crownsville, it additionally filed to move WNAV to temporary facilities at that location, operating with 200 watts around the clock.